guitargeki/api/README.md

 Since this project uses GitLab for CI/CD, you will need to set up a GitLab Runner.
 For this project, [set up the runner in a container](https://docs.gitlab.com/runner/install/docker.html).
 Use `gitlab/gitlab-runner:alpine` instead of `gitlab/gitlab-runner:latest` for a smaller image size.

 The next step is to register the runner.
 For this project, we will use the [Docker executor with socket binding](https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-socket-binding).
+The key here is to have the `/var/run/docker.sock:/var/run/docker.sock` in the config file so that containers are created using the host's Docker daemon.

 >**Note:** This set up will also work for testing deployments locally (even on Windows machines).